-Implement a \$4/credit student fee to support the operations of a student Recreation Program at the Costantino Recreation Center (CRC).
-This fee would be charged to Evergreen students attending the Olympia campus for Fall, Winter, Spring and Summer Quarter beginning with the Fall Quarter 2025.
+Increase the Clean Energy Fee from \$1/credit to a \$2/credit student fee to continue purchasing renewal energy credits, support the operations of the Clean Energy Committee, and related projects.
+This fee would continue to be charged to all Evergreen students for Fall, Winter, Spring and Summer Quarter with the fee increase beginning Fall Quarter 2025.